 The Guest Speaker was Professor Scott Alexander.
 He is an Associate Professor of Islam, Director, Catholic-Muslim Studies A.B., Harvard University; M.A., M.Phil., Ph.D., Columbia University.
 Dr. Alexander is based at the Catholic Theological Union, Chicago.
 His teaching and research interests include medieval Muslim sectarianism, the mystical traditions of Muslim spirituality, Quranic studies, and the history and future of Muslim-Christian relations and interfaith dialogue.

-religious and cultural background.
+One thing he said stuck in my mind.
+We so often make assumptions of other religions based on our ownreligious and cultural background.
 As a Catholic I immediately assume that fasting is a penitential exercise most closely associated with Lent and would naturally assume the Ramadan is a Muslim equivalent but it is not.
 The fasting during the hours of light at Ramadan is purely to concentrate on the relationship with God and the breaking of the fast in the evening is celebrates with family and community a time of joy culminating in the feast of Eid al Fitr.
 In a discussion afterwards he pointed out the error of thinking of "Friday as the Muslim Sabbath".
 Any Orthodox Jew hearing that would immediately assume that Muslims do no work on a Friday!

 It was a pleasant enjoyable occasion and unlike many interfaith functions everyone was extremely friendly!